How Your Parish Council Works

 The Parish Clerk

-The Parish Clerk is a paid employee of the Council.
-He/she draws up the agenda for meetings, keeps the minutes and handles correspondence under the direction of the Chairman.
+The Parish Clerk draws up the agenda for meetings, keeps the minutes and handles correspondence under the direction of the Chairman.
 Additionally the Clerk must be up-to-date on codes and legislation affecting the behaviour of the Council and Councillors.
-In this capacity the Clerk is expected to advise the Council on procedure.
+In this capacity the Clerk is expected to advise the Council on procedure and to take the lead in implementing the decisions of the council.

 The Responsible Finance Officer